-Sir Bobby Robson was granted an early Christmas present as his United side came from behind at Highbury to defeat Arsenal 3-1, climbing to the top of the Premier League in a dramatic contest.
+Sir Bobby Robson was granted an early Christmas present as his United side came from behind to defeat Arsenal 3-1, climbing to the top of the Premier League in a dramatic contest at Highbury.

 Robert Pires opened the scoring for the home side before Gunners midfielder Ray Parlour was sent off by Graham Poll after receiving two yellow cards.

-Andy O'Brien drew the Magpies level with their first shot on target before Newcastle were reduced to ten men as Craig Bellamy received his marching orders for a stamp on Ashley Cole.
+Andy O'Brien drew the Magpies level with their first shot on target before Newcastle were also reduced to ten men as Craig Bellamy received his marching orders for a stamp on Ashley Cole.

-The visitors took the lead in the closing stages through Alan Shearer's penalty before substitute Laurent Robert wrapped up the win with a last minute strike.
+The visitors took the lead in the closing stages through Alan Shearer's penalty before substitute Laurent Robert wrapped up the win with a composed low finish.

 Elliott seals win for Magpies (1996/1997)

 United had another homegrown talent to thank as Robbie Elliott's match winner sealed a 1-0 win over Arsenal in May.

-The Gosforth-born defender found the target on the stroke of half time as Kenny Dalglish's 'Entertainers' held on for three points, with the Magpies forced to play the final stages of the league clash with ten men as Keith Gillespie, who replaced Tino Asprilla as a second half substitute, was sent off.
+The Gosforth-born defender found the target on the stroke of half time as the Magpies held on for three points despite playing the final stages of the league clash with ten men as Keith Gillespie, who replaced Tino Asprilla as a second half substitute, was sent off.

 Despite Newcastle ending the season with a ten-game unbeaten streak, the Magpies fell short of lifting the Premier League, finishing seven points adrift of winners Manchester United.

 Six on the trot for ruthless Magpies (1994/1995)

-Newcastle made an electric start to their 1994-95 Premier League campaign with a 3-2 win against the Gunners, recording their sixth successive league win against the Gunners.
+Newcastle made an electric start to their 1994-95 Premier League campaign with a 3-2 win against the Gunners, recording their sixth successive league win in the process.

 Martin Keown's own goal gave United an early lead before Arsenal and England captain Tony Adams equalised two minutes later.

-Peter Beardsley's penalty before the half-time whistle restored the away side's lead before Ruel Fox doubled their advantage, with Ian Wright's late strike proving to be a consolation strike.
+Peter Beardsley's penalty before the half-time whistle restored the away side's lead before Ruel Fox doubled their advantage, with Ian Wright's late strike proving to be a consolation for the hosts.

 A gift from God (1986/1987)

 With Newcastle fighting for survival in the First Division, Paul Goddard's goal secured a vital three points against Arsenal in the First Division.